SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 phenomenal qualia).
 So no matter what the source of human consciousness is (we do not really care for present purposes) whatever it is, it is not physics.
 So human psychology is not driven by bottom-up blind physical events.
-You will need to read my other website ([T4G theory,](https://t4gu.gitlab.io/t4gu/) to see one set of reasons why, or just trust me.
-Human beings making good and bad, lame and chad, decisions are top-down influences on economics, with bottom-up signals as other inputs.)
+You will need to read my other website ([T4G theory](https://t4gu.gitlab.io/t4gu/)) to see one set of reasons why, or just trust me.
+Human beings making good and bad, lame and chad, decisions are top-down influences on economics, with bottom-up signals as other inputs.))

 ## Generalized Forces